lucas-stel/docum_project/docs/source/index.rst

 Docum Project - Welcome
 =======================

-**Docum Project** is a little project to understand how its works sphinx and to practice the syntax of *rest* files.
+**Docum Project** is a little project to keep track of daily work.

-Secondaries objectives are improve the use of the terminal, python, etc.
+Secondary goals are improve the use of the terminal, python, git, notebooks, sphinx, etc.

 Documentation
 -------------

-Here is possible to find documentation of the weekly work, each one explain the advances, problems, etc. Also some note about sphinx.
+In the first section, there are some notes to remember some things.
+And in the second section, there are the reports of each week, and also some notes to remember some things.

 Contents